-Call the USU police IMMEDIATELY if someone comes to the UWRL with a visible gun, Current Utah law states that guns may be carried on campus with a concealed carry permit, but the gun must not be visible.
-If it is visible, it is against the law.
-If someone shows up with a visible gun, call the USU Police (435) 797-1939, and then notify Jan Urroz (435) 797-3157 or the Business Office (435) 797-3155.
+Current Utah law states that guns may be carried on campus (visible or concealed) with a concealed carry permit.
+However, if someone comes to the UWRL with a visible gun and you feel uncomfortable in any way, call the USU Police immediately (435) 797-1939, and then notify Jan Urroz (435) 797-3157 or the Business Office (435) 797-3155.

 USU Policy and Campus Safety